jayfr/arduino-LEDFader/README.md

 Background LED Fading Library for Arduino
 ========================================

+(Note: Modified by Jay@ReactiveTechnologies.com to allow the use of a helper function to set PWM values on alternative hardware.
+This README needs to be modified to show an example.)
+(Original by Jeremy Gillick, http://blog.mozmonkey.com)

 This arduino library can fade individual LEDs in the background without blocking your main program.

 Instead of using a for loop and `delay` to fade an LED from one PWM value to another -- which will block all other processes -- this will check the time each loop cycle to see if the value should be adjusted.